Find out what's new and what's happening

 New Industrial Maintenance Training Program

-Frederick Community College is partnering with Frederick County Workforce Services to offer a new Industrial Maintenance training program that is responsive to the needs of local manufacturers.
+FCC is partnering with Frederick County Workforce Services to offer an Industrial Maintenance training program.

 The program will introduce students to the essential skills and knowledge necessary to support facility and equipment maintenance.
 Industry experts will provide hands-on experience and applicable instruction in fully-equipped FCC labs and classrooms.